-Get everything you need for the holiday season all in one place with a trip to the 11th annual Seasons Christmas Show.
-Here you’ll find over 300 exhibitors showcasing everything from Christmas decorations to gift ideas to seasonal home accents, as well as food and drink ideas to cover all your holiday entertaining needs.
+Get everything you need for the holiday season all in one place with a trip to the annual Seasons Christmas Show.
+Here you’ll find more than 300 exhibitors showcasing everything including Christmas decorations, gift ideas, stocking stuffers, and seasonal home accents, as well as food and drink ideas to cover all your holiday entertaining needs.
 The show takes place at the Toronto International Centre from November 16 to 18, 2018.
 The show begins at 10 a.m., but closing hours change depending on the day.

-All things Christmas take over Yonge-Dundas Square for 10 days December 12 to 21 for the Toronto Christmas Festival.
-For the duration of the festival there will be something fun and festive going on.
-Expect live entertainment at 10 p.m. each night alongside a laser light show, an interactive Santa stage with the chance to take a photo with the man in red, daily caroling, a maple taffy station, a mini Polar Express ride for little ones and a warming station with free hot chocolate.
+All things Christmas take over Yonge-Dundas Square on November 23, 2018.
+Expect live entertainment at 10 p.m. alongside a laser light show, an interactive Santa stage with the chance to take a photo with the man in red, daily caroling, a maple taffy station, a mini Polar Express ride for little ones and a warming station with free hot chocolate.
 In addition to all that there will also be holiday themed food and drinks, craft beer and vendors where you can pick up some holiday gifts.

 If you’re in the mood to feel festive, a trip to Yorkville for Holiday Magic can help.
-November 14 until December 31 sees Bloor-Yorkville transformed into a sparkling holiday-themed world complete with light displays, animated storefront windows and festive decorations all through the neighbourhood.
+November 17 until December 31 sees Bloor-Yorkville transformed into a sparkling holiday-themed world complete with light displays, animated storefront windows and festive decorations all through the neighborhood.
 There will also be retailers with extended holiday hours making it easier to cross some gifts off your shopping list and holiday sales to be found at various stores.
 The official tree lighting ceremony with live music by Shawn Hook will be held on November 17, 2018 to kick off the season.

-One of the most festive spots in Toronto during the holiday season has to be the Toronto Christmas Market running November 20 to December 20.
+One of the most festive spots in Toronto during the holiday season has to be the Toronto Christmas Market running November 15 to December 23, 2018.
 The entire Distillery District turns into a European-inspired Christmas market that has been ranked among the world’s best.
-So many people attended last year that this year’s market has been extended by one week and there will now be a $5 fee to enter on weekends, but the market remains free during the week.
-The 28-day festival includes music, holiday activities, food, beer gardens with mulled wine and hot toddies, craft vendors and more.
+So many people attended in past years that the 2018 market has been extended by one week and there will now be a $5 fee to enter on weekends, but the market remains free during the week.
+The 28-day festival includes Christmas tree lightings, music, holiday activities, food, beer gardens with mulled wine and hot toddies, craft vendors, distillery walking tours, and more.

 Black Creek Pioneer Village will be playing host to Family Christmas Weekends between November 17 and December 23, 2018 from 11 a.m. to 4:30 p.m.
-Here, you can visit Pioneer Village for festive activities, music, food and drink from 6 to 9:30 p.m.
+Here, you can visit Pioneer Village for festive family-friendly activities, music, food and drink (such as roasted chestnuts and homemade apple cider).
 During these festive evenings you can check out the many Victorian-style houses and workshops that come alive thanks to period actors.
-You can also see the holiday decorations, try your hand at seasonal crafts, listen to caroling and traditional folk music and check out the gift shop for unique gifts made right on site.
+You can also see the holiday decorations, try your hand at seasonal crafts, listen to caroling and traditional folk music, and check out the gift shop for unique gifts made right on site.

-Cavalcade of Lights takes place on Saturday November, 28 and it’s when Toronto’s official Christmas tree gets illuminated.
-The Toronto tradition, now in its 49th year, takes place at Nathan Phillips Square where there will also be skating parties, a fireworks display and performances by some of Canada’s best musicians.
-It takes two weeks to decorate Toronto’s official Christmas tree, which usually stands 15 to 18 metres (55 to 65 feet).
+Cavalcade of Lights takes place on November 24, 2018, and it’s when Toronto’s official Christmas tree gets illuminated.
+The Toronto tradition, now in its 50th year, takes place at Nathan Phillips Square where there will also be skating parties, a fireworks display, and performances by some of Canada’s best musicians.
+It takes two weeks to decorate Toronto’s official Christmas tree, which usually stands 15 to 18 meters (55 to 65 feet).